algogz/questions/q/acloud-saa-test1.md

 ### Question 22:

+You have designed an application that stores large videos in S3.
+These videos are usually larger than 100Mb in size.
+You need to maximize upload performance.
+Select two answers that will achieve this end.

 - A. Design the application to use multipart upload, so that the file is split in to multiple parts which are then uploaded simultaneously.
 - B. Require the users to use Direct Connect in order to use to application so as to maximize the upload bandwidth.